khygopole/Portfolio_EmbeddedSystemTechnology/README.md

 # Portfolio_EmbeddedSystemTechnology
 This repository includes my portfolio about my personal projects relating to my specialized field, Embedded System and Technology.
-It specifically contains my Arduino C++ source codes from my projects.
-_The projects are listed in descending order (01-latest and 05-earliest)_
+It specifically contains my Arduino C++ source codes from my projects.<br/>_The projects are listed in descending order (01-latest and 05-earliest)_